marcusyh/qemu_vm/raspiberry/sdcard.md

 tmpfs                   /cache          tmpfs   mode=1777,nosuid,nodev          0       0

 ```
+we need to let the /cache and /writable is mount first, then the /var the /opt, refer this link to set mount order. [link1](https://askubuntu.com/questions/40185/how-can-i-specify-the-order-in-which-filesystems-are-automatically-mounted) [link2](https://github.com/systemd/systemd/commit/3519d230c8bafe834b2dac26ace49fcfba139823)

  - run a systemd script before all the others partittion's mount, just after /
 ```
         mkdir -p /cache